StrachNaWroble/first-little-project-js/README.md

 03.06.23

 After a day, I haven't done much with the project, and for now it's just a shape going left, right, up and down allllll the time.
 Although I made great progress in understanding how this whole thing works on my computer and how to get it going.
 So overall, I guess I am proud of myself.
-Oh, and almost forgot: I fucking figured out how the website even works (which I know is late but still took a hell of a time).
+Oh, and almost forgot: I fucking figured out how THIS website even works (which I know is late but still took a hell of a time).